-A student whose grade-point average in English prior to the beginning of his or her final year at UT San Antonio is 3.5 or above may petition the English advisor for permission to work for honors in English.
-A student seeking honors in English must complete ENG 4973 during his or her final year; a project beyond the normal requirements of the course must be submitted and approved by the Honors Committee.
-To graduate with honors in English, a student must have a final grade-point average of 3.5 or above in the major.
-The 3.5 grade-point average required for honors shall be based on all transfer work as well as work taken at UT San Antonio.
+A student whose grade-point average in the English major (including support work) prior to the beginning of his or her final year at UT San Antonio is 3.5 or above, and whose overall grade-point average is 3.0, may earn Honors in English.
+In order to do so, a student must complete a substantial paper approved by the Honors Committee and maintain a 3.5 grade-point average both in the major and in support work.
+The grade-point average requirements apply to all transfer work as well as work taken at the University of Texas at San Antonio.